IOC's Coates arrives in Tokyo as Games organisers to unveil latest 'playbook'

 Reflecting the role of money in decisions to forge ahead, NBCUniversal Chief Executive Jeff Shell said on Monday the event could be the most profitable Olympics in NBC’s history.
 NBCUniversal, owned by Comcast Corp CMCSA.O, paid $7.65 billion to extend its U.S. broadcast rights for the Olympics through 2032.

-The Games may also provide an opportunity for diplomacy.
+The Games could provide an opportunity for diplomacy.
 Japan's Yomiuri newspaper said South Korean President Moon Jae-In was arranging a visit to Japan timed with the Games and Seoul is hoping Moon will hold his first ever talks with Suga then.

+Japan's top government spokesman, however, denied a summit was in the works amid a spat over islets claimed by both countries.

-The relationship between South Korea and Japan has soured in recent years due to disputes over war-time history and trade.
+The relationship between South Korea and Japan has soured in recent years due to disputes over the islets, war-time history and trade.

 ((linda.sieg@thomsonreuters.com; 81-3-4563-2779; Reuters Messaging: linda.sieg.thomsonreuters.com@reuters.net))